bfla/reading-list/functional-programming/README.md

 // Advantages:
 // 1.
 The function has a name.
 Callstacks are easy to read.
 // 2.
 The function can refer to itself within itself, allowing recursion.
+// But...
+Keep in mind that the name is only available within the function.

 var foo = function foo() {